A spectral sequence for tangent cohomology of algebras over algebraic operads: Introduction

 \subsection{Acknowledgements}

-The first author thanks Aniceto Murillo for useful conversations, and acknowledges support from the Irish Research Council Postdoctoral Fellowship \texttt{GOIPD/2019/823} and partial support from the MINECO grant \texttt{MTM2016-78647-P}.
-The second author thanks Andrea Solotar, Mariano Su\'arez-\'Alvarez and the participants of the homological algebra seminar in the University of Buenos Aires for useful comments he received during his visit in July 2019 when he presented some very preliminary results that led to the results in this paper.
-We kindly thank Jim Stasheff for useful comments and suggestions.
+The first author thanks Aniceto Murillo for useful conversations, and acknowledges support from the IRC Postdoctoral Fellowship \texttt{GOIPD/2019/823}, from the Ministerio de Ciencia e Innovación (Spain) grant \texttt{PID2023-149804NB-I00}, and from the Junta de Andalucía research group \textrm{grupoPaidi-G-FEDER-FQM264}.
+The second author thanks Andrea Solotar, Mariano Su\'arez-\'Alvarez and the participants of the homological algebra seminar in the University of Buenos Aires for useful comments.
+We kindly thank Jim Stasheff for useful comments and suggestions, and the anonymous referees for their careful reading of the manuscript and for providing us with valuable feedback.